A Small Intro to my CRX World...

 And before I venture in, incriminating photo #1 - me outside the hospital armed with my camcorder!

-(for anyone familiar with the BBC's 'Restoration' show, I wonder what our friends Ptolemy and Marianne would say if they were un-blindfolded at this point?!)
+(for anyone familiar with the BBC's old 'Restoration' show, I wonder what our friends Ptolemy and Marianne would have said if they were un-blindfolded at this point?!)

 Anyway, in we go... and this is upstairs in the room just to the left of the portico in the previous photo, showing one of the gaping holes in the roof with daylight streaming in...